Peter-Nhan/Peter-Nhan.github.io/_pages/about.md

 Many more things but with a limited lifespan need to optimise the effort.
 But the important thing is to have fun learning/exploring and to share the lessons learnt.

+## Disclaimer
+All views expressed in this personal blog is my own and does not represent the views of my employer.